Ash0hash/Crush-setter/README.md

-# yes-no-page
-A simple web page with yes and no button for donkey or not
+A simple page to impress/annoy your favourite